NeoGranular/lanyon/_posts/2016-04-24-heaven-awakening-chapter-30.md

 "Oh."
 Since Xi Fan wasn't willing to speak, Mo Lin also couldn't do anything about it.
 So he began to think about the previous words of Wen Gecheng.

 "Just a moment ago, Wen Gecheng said that all the four of us have uncommon origins?
-How you all have uncommon origin, it could care less; A part of me already believe in you all prematurely.
+How you all have uncommon origin, I could care less; A part of me already believe in you all prematurely.
 But, from what angle does my origins seems uncommon?
 Help me a bit in thinking it over."
 Mo Lin said.

 "How about: you are of unknown origins instead of uncommon origins?"
 Xi Fan looked at him: "Mo family?
 Lin Mo?
 Who are you in the end?"